diogobernardino/CircularCounter/README.md

 =============
 Circular Counter is an Android Widget I needed to implement for an application I was developing.
 As it could be useful to more people, I tried to make it generic enough to share and be used by others.

 The view shows a value in the center together with 3 bars that grow depending on the values received.
-Digging into code you can easily increase or decrease the number of bars.
+Digging into the code you can easily increase or decrease the number of bars.

 <a href="https://play.google.com/store/apps/details?id=com.db.circularcounterdemo">
   <img alt="Android app on Google Play" src="https://developer.android.com/images/brand/en_app_rgb_wo_45.png" />
 </a>

-Screenshots
+Screenshot
 ----------------

 ![Demo Screenshot][1]